LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 This question actually requires sending multiple queries in one request:

-1. A query that retrieves all documents from the entertainment category.
+1. A query that retrieves documents from the entertainment category
-2. A query that retrieves documents that were published on "2018-04-12".
+2. A query that retrieves documents that were published on "2018-04-12"

 Let's say you are most familiar with the match query so you write the following request: